10% discount on our annual software plan - Exclusive offer!

 Employee appraisals, performance reviews, end of the year appraisal.
 Whatever you call it, the concept is pretty much the same, but not when it comes to continuous performance management.

-For HR professionals, that’s a particularly damning number and that's when finding the solution becomes important, so why not think about implementing continuous performance management?
-Let's find out what it means and how you could benefit from it.
+That’s a particularly important fact for small businesses and startups, so let's find out what it means and how you could benefit from it.

 What is continuous performance management?

-Identifying room for improvement, highlighting areas of success, and generally checking on how things are going on a regular basis.
+It's a great way to build a relationship between employee and manager, where they feel comfortable sharing feedback about each other, without creating conflicts.
+It also creates better opportunities to identify room for improvement, highlight areas of success, and generally checking on how things are going on a regular basis.

 Traditional performance management vs continuous performance management